My Next Guest Needs No Introduction with David Letterman

-My Next Guest Needs No Introduction with David Letterman (commonly referred to as My Next Guest) is an American talk show hosted by David Letterman that premiered on January 12, 2018, on Netflix.
+My Next Guest Needs No Introduction with David Letterman (commonly referred to as My Next Guest) is an American television talk show hosted by David Letterman that premiered on January 12, 2018, on Netflix.
 The series consists of interviews with one guest per episode both inside and outside a studio setting.
 The show has received generally positive reviews, with its format, Letterman's hosting, choice of guests, and insightful conversations receiving praise.
-My Next Guest has been nominated for the Primetime Emmy Award for Outstanding Hosted Nonfiction Series or Special 4 times.
+My Next Guest has been nominated for the Primetime Emmy Award for Outstanding Hosted Nonfiction Series or Special four times.

 Production

 Development

 On August 8, 2017, Netflix announced it had ordered a six-episode interview series starring David Letterman.
 Each hour-long episode was set to feature Letterman conducting a long-form conversation with a single guest and in-the-field segments, in which he would explore topics on his own.

 On January 5, 2018, it was announced that Letterman's guests in the first season would include Barack Obama, George Clooney, Malala Yousafzai, Jay-Z, Tina Fey, and Howard Stern.
 It was also announced that the series would premiere on January 12, 2018, with Letterman's interview with Obama.
 This interview was Obama's first since leaving office.

 On December 14, 2018, it was announced that Netflix had renewed the series for a second season consisting of six episodes.
 On May 31, 2019, five new episodes were released.
 On June 21, a bonus episode was released.